SidonTheTroll/Erstes-Jahr/Practical/Chemistry/2-acid-base-titration.md

 ## Conclusion

-The pH of the solution gradually changes with the addition of NaOh solution drop-wise into 10 ml HCl.
+The pH of the solution gradually changes with the addition of NaOH solution drop-wise into 10 ml HCl.
 At the end point there is a sudden change in colour purple.

-TODO: add precautions
+## Precautions

+- Wear safety gear.
+- Handle chemicals carefully.
+- Ensure good lab ventilation.
+- Use calibrated pipettes and burettes.
+- Keep accurate records.